chiaratardioli/aws-restart-journey/Labs/Extra Labs/Lab06-ELB.md

 I created an Application Load Balancer named *LabELB* to distribute incoming traffic across multiple EC2 instances.

 I configured it to span two Availability Zones using public subnets and associated it with the existing Web Security Group.
 I also created a target group named *lab-target-group* to route traffic to EC2 instances.

 After completing the setup, I retrieved the DNS name of the load balancer for later testing.

 ![Load Balancer Configuration](./images/EX-06-load-balancer.png)

+DNS name: `LabELB-833398434.us-west-2.elb.amazonaws.com`

 ## Task 3: Creating a Launch Template

 Next, I created a launch template named *lab-app-launch-template*.
 This template defines the configuration for instances launched by the Auto Scaling group.

 I selected the previously created AMI, chose the instance type *t3.micro*, and assigned the Web Security Group.
 No key pair was required since direct access to instances was not needed.

 ![Launch Template](./images/EX-06-launch-template.png)